 EQUINOX SUMMIT: ENERGY 2030

-The Equinox Summit is a biennial international ideas that seeks to develop solutions to complex global issues.
-Run by Canada's Waterloo Global Science Initiative, a partnership between the Perimeter Institute for Theoretical Physics and the University of Waterloo, it brings together an interdisciplinary, cross-generational group of science, technology and policy experts to develop ideas in a mix of televised sessions and in-camera deliberations.
+The Equinox Summit was a biennial international meeting that sought to catalyse solutions to complex global problems.
+Run by Canada's Waterloo Global Science Initiative, a partnership between the Perimeter Institute for Theoretical Physics and the University of Waterloo, it brought together an interdisciplinary, cross-generational group of science, technology and policy experts to develop ideas in a mix of televised sessions and in-camera deliberations.

 The Diplomat is a documentary that followed Timorese resistance leader and Nobel Peace laureate José Ramos Horta as he travelled the world working to secure independence for his forgotten nation, a former Portuguese colony invaded by Indonesia in 1975.
 It was shot over a crucial 18 months: from just before the fall of Indonesian dictator Suharto from power in May 1998, to Ramos Horta's triumphant return (pictured) to a liberated East Timor in December 1999, after 24 years in exile.

 Wilson da Silva, who first proposed the film and convinced Ramos Horta and the Timorese resistance to participate, was a producer and screenwriter.
 The Diplomat won he and fellow producer Sally Browning six awards, including the 2000 AFI Award for Best Documentary; director Tom Zubrycki also won the 2000 AFI Award for Best Direction in a Documentary.

 QUANTUM TO COSMOS FESTIVAL